beyond-decentralized/AIRport/README.md

 AIRport data is stored in repositories that work in isolation but can be automatically retrieved and joined together.

+End goal of AIRport is to move "[beyond decentralized](https://beyond-decentralized.world/2022/Beyond_Decentralized.html)" to an internet of databases.

 ### The problem: <a name="problem"></a>

 Decentralized Applications (DApps) lack an easy-to-use database layer.